 - 1. The emergency access gate is interconnected to the fire alarm of the buildings.
-If a fire alarm or water flow alarm from the fire sprinkler system activates, the gate will be automatically be opened.
+If a fire alarm or water flow alarm from the fire sprinkler system activates, the gate will automatically be opened.
 The gate will also have a manual override for power outages. - 2.
-A lock box will be installed as approved by the fire department.
-Emergency access keys will be located in that box as recommended by the fire department.
+A key lock box will be installed in approved locations as required by and for the fire department.
+Emergency access keys will be in those box(es) as recommended by the fire department. - 3.
+Copies of the Emergency Preparedness & Evacuation Plan will be stored and available to all residents in the lobby/lounge, community, and workout rooms of Building D.